-I. Introduction: The DEEPWATER HORIZON/Macondo Well Casualty and Oil Spill, the Response, and the B3 Claims
+T. Introduction: The DEEPWATER HORIZON/Macondo Well Casualty and Oil Spill, the Response, and the Claims at Issue

 On the evening of April 20, 2010, a blowout, explosions, and fire occurred on the DEEPWATER HORIZON, a semi-submersible drilling rig, as it was in the process of temporarily abandoning a well, known as Macondo, it had drilled on the Outer Continental Shelf approximately 50 miles off the coast of Louisiana.
 Eleven workers died tragically in the casualty.
 The 115 survivors evacuated to a nearby supply vessel.
 Fueled by hydrocarbons from the well, the fire on the DEEPWATER HORIZON burned continuously until mid-morning on April 22, when it capsized and sank.
-As the rig descended, the pipe that connected it to the well (known as a marine riser) collapsed and fractured in multiple places.
+As the rig descended, the pipe that had connected it to the well (known as a marine riser) collapsed and fractured in multiple places.
 Oil from the well then spewed into the Gulf of Mexico via the riser breaks, approximately 5,000 feet beneath the water's surface.
 The Macondo Well was successfully capped on July 15, 2010, halting a nearly three-month discharge that released an estimated 3.19 million barrels of oil into the Gulf.
 (Rec.
 Doc.
 14021 ¶¶ 184, 273).
 In September, a relief well pumped cement into Macondo's annulus, killing the well.

-The oil spill instigated a massive response that included government entities and officials, BP (the majority owner and designated operator of the Macondo Well and a "responsible party" for the oil spill under the Oil Pollution Act of 1990, 33 U.S.C. §§ 2701, et seq.), BP's contractors and subcontractors, other industry participants, and thousands of private individuals.
+The Oil Spill instigated a massive response that included government entities and officials, BP (the majority owner and designated operator of the Macondo Well), BP's contractors and subcontractors, other industry participants, and thousands of private individuals.
 The response involved, over time, a cumulative total of over 90,000 response workers, 6,500 vessels, 127 aircraft, and 13.5 million feet of boom.
 (Rec.
 Doc.
 8217 at 2).
 Response activities included skimming oil from the surface of the water, in situ burning of oil, deploying containment and sorbent boom, onshore and beach clean-up, decontaminating vessels that engaged in various response efforts, and the application of chemical dispersants.
+One notable aspect of the response was the "Vessels of Opportunity" ("VoO") Program, in which local vessels were hired to perform various response activities, such as placing or retrieving boom.